Miami, FL

 Built environment, Transportation, Community safety and policing | 2025

 The Little Havana neighborhood in Miami has historically faced significant pedestrian safety challenges, recording 293 pedestrian crashes, including 21 fatalities, within a recent five-year period.
 Factors such as inadequate crosswalks, poor lighting, high-speed traffic, and increased use of electric scooters and bicycles have exacerbated risks, particularly affecting the predominantly Hispanic and immigrant community.
-Live Healthy Little Havana (HLH), a community-based organization focusing on social determinants of health, will conduct a resident-driven initiative to document pedestrian safety challenges.
+Live Healthy Little Havana (HLH), a community-based organization focusing on social determinants of health, conducted a resident-driven initiative to document pedestrian safety challenges.